Ai (chimpanzee): Group and living quarters

 In 2000, not long after the birth of three chimpanzees, Ai's group numbered 15; in 2010, there were 14 members.
 This is similar to the size of some small chimpanzee groups in the wild, where in some places with stable food supplies group size hovers at around 20 chimpanzees.
 Matsuzawa has attempted to blend elements of laboratory and field research, and KUPRI has an outdoor complex for the chimpanzees called the Ape Research Annex, built in 1995, with an 8-meter tall tower, a river, and trees.

 After Ai gave birth to her son, Ayumu, in 2000, they were placed in a "twin booth" where Ayumu could live with Ai in one booth but also be exposed to the researcher in the other booth every day, making the researcher an integral part of Ayumu's life and studying him in front of Ai, with her implicit approval.
 Matsuzawa wrote that:Two almost identical booths are placed side by side.
 There is a door between the two booths that can alternately be opened to connect the two areas, closed to separate the two individuals, or positioned half-open to allow the young chimpanzee to crawl from one area to the other while preventing the mother chimpanzee from entering the neighboring booth.This method allowed the research team to consistently track Ayumu's development without interfering excessively with the mother-offspring relationship.

 Art

-Ai loves to paint and draw –– she started drawing at a young age –– and is often brought art materials for free-drawing or painting.
-She creates art as an end in itself, without a food reward.
+Ai loved to paint and draw –– she started drawing at a young age –– and was often brought art materials for free-drawing or painting.
+She created art as an end in itself, without a food reward.
 In 2013 she made a painting that was given to the president of Kyoto University; later, in honor of the 40th anniversary of her arrival at KUPRI, this painting was made into a silk scarf and given as a gift to Jane Goodall.